amogh-assertai/kitting_station_v2/docs/PROJECT_OVERVIEW.md

   that activity immediately** (parts, neglect list, camera alert config) — previously a strict one-time snapshot at creation, this is the one case where that rule has been deliberately reversed.
+  **The same propagation now also applies to Table Settings** — saving Audio Settings, Expected Client IPs, or Push Notification Settings updates any live activity on that table immediately (table-scoped, not kit-scoped, since Table Settings belongs to the table as a whole).
-  **"See current settings" is now a working modal**, not a placeholder — fetches the activity's own live snapshot fresh from MongoDB on every open (never the kit's master config, and never cached), showing kit info plus per-camera runtime state, parts, neglect list, and alert configuration.
+  **"See current settings" is now a working modal**, not a placeholder — fetches the activity's own live snapshot fresh from MongoDB on every open (never the kit's master config or the table's master settings, and never cached), showing kit info, per-camera runtime state/parts/neglect list/alert configuration, and — added a round after the modal's initial build — the activity's Table Settings snapshot too (audio slots, expected IPs, push notification emails and types).
   **Audio files are now cache-enabled** (`Cache-Control: max-age=3600`
   + conditional ETag/304 support) — previously re-fetched over the
   network on every single play, for every connected client.
+  **Red (unexpected-part) audio can no longer be disabled** in Table Settings — both radios still render per camera, but Disabled is locked out, enforced server-side so a crafted request can't bypass the UI either.
+  **Two smaller fixes this round:** the Validation Error red-screen's issue lines now use the client's exact requested format ("Missing
+  Component: `<name>`| Required: `<n>` | Found: `<n>`." for missing, a simpler `<name>` | Required: `<n>` | Found: `<n>` for undercount/ overcount); and a repeat wrong-part detection (alert disabled) now correctly creates its own new card each time instead of incorrectly re-tagging an earlier card as "Last detected."
-See `FRD_LIVE_KITTING_ACTIVITIES.md` / `TSD_LIVE_KITTING_ACTIVITIES.md` for full detail on all of the above; the audio-caching mechanism itself is documented in `TSD_CONFIGURATION.md` (it lives in the Configuration blueprint's audio-serving route, not `cv_ingest`).
+  See `FRD_LIVE_KITTING_ACTIVITIES.md` / `TSD_LIVE_KITTING_ACTIVITIES.md`
+  for full detail on all of the above; the audio-caching and red-audio-lock mechanisms are documented in `TSD_CONFIGURATION.md` (they live in the Configuration blueprint, not `cv_ingest`).
 - **Kiosk deployment** — `launchers/` at the project root has a double-clickable Windows `.bat` and Ubuntu `.desktop`/`.sh` pair that open the monitor in Chrome kiosk mode with the flag required for